Performance Real-Time Target Machine

 Using fiber-optic or Ethernet-based communication links between multiple real-time target machines, execution of real-time applications can be split across many systems.
 Given the low synchronisation latency of fiber-optic links, multiple high clock-rate, multi-core, real-time target machines provide superior performance compared to lower clocked multicore Xeon CPUs.
 Application execution on multiple cores is most suitable for real-time applications created from very complex Simulink designs.
 Shared memory I/O modules are the best way to do this.

 Xilinx FPGA-based I/O modules from Speedgoat, combined with HDL Coder from MathWorks, and x86/FPGA co-execution functionality provided by Simulink Real-Time, provide you with a seamless workflow to automatically generate, run, verify, and validate parts of your real-time application on one or several FPGAs.

-Using powerful high-bandwidth bus solutions connecting several FPGA-based I/O modules, Simulink designs can be executed on multiple FPGAs, and data provided from I/O connectivity can be transferred from one FPGA-based I/O modules to others.
+Using powerful high-bandwidth bus solutions, connecting several FPGA-based I/O modules, Simulink designs can be partitioned to execute across multiple FPGAs.
 This enables execution of very complex applications requiring hundreds of analog and digital I/O channels at closed-loop sample rates of up to several MHz.